 C. If the appeal is approved, the student will be assigned an academic improvement plan by which they must comply.
 Students must continue to meet the term of their academic plan each semester until they have achieved a cumulative 2.0 GPA and a 67 percent completion rate.
 Students in violation of the 150 percent rule must continue to meet the terms of their academic plan to receive financial assistance at the college.
-Should the student fail to meet their academic plan, the student will be placed on Financial Aid Suspension and the student’s future awards will be cancelled.
+Should the student fail to meet their academic plan, the student will be placed on Financial Aid Suspension and the student’s future awards will be canceled.

 E. Decisions on appeals are final and cannot be appealed at any other college or federal level.